orokos/RCLootCouncil_EPGP/README.md

 + Loot master can assign percentage GP value to the different responses from the raid members.
 The setting is in Interface->Addons->RCLootCouncil->Master Looter->Buttons and Responses.
 The final gp value calculated by the addon normally is itemGP*responseGPPercentage.
 + Award GP automatically without any extra click.
 Simply click the first button of the rightclick menu in the RCLootCouncil Voting Frame to award item and GP value at the same time.
 + If the raid member wants to change response after he has responded, and that change will affect the final GP value, Master Looter can use "Change Response" button in the rightclick menu to change his response.
++ Easily change awardee in the voting frame.
+Simply award the item which has been awarded to another people.
+The GP operations to the previous awardee will be reverted automatically.

 **Create Your Own GP Rule**
 ######
 + Guild that does not use default GP rule of EPGP(dkp reloaded) can create own GP rule.
-Then this module will calculate the GP value automatically by the new rule instead of the default rule, that would free the loot master from human calculation.
+Then this module will calculate the GP value automatically by the new rule instead of the default rule, that would free the master looter from human calculation.
 The setting is in Interface->Addons->RCLootCouncil->EPGP.
++ See the detailed tutorial below (Custom GP Tutorial)

+**Create Your Own EP Rule** (v2.2)
+######
++ You can customize who should be included in the mass EP award or recurring EP Award, without forcing people to stay inside the raid group the entire night.
++ See the detailed tutorial below (Custom EP Tutorial)

 **Easy GP Management After Loot Has Been Distributed**
 ######
 + When a player change the mind about the loot after receiving it, guild Admins can visit RCLootCouncil Loot History ("/rc history") to undo last GP action or award GP to the player.
 If the response is changed or the player who received the item is changed, first click the 1st button in the rightclick menu to undo the previous GP, then use other buttons to change the response or the name of player who received the item, then award the GP by clicking the 2nd button in the rightclick menu.

-**Simple Bidding Feature**
+**Bidding Feature**
 ######
 + Players can send their GP bidding price to the loot master by sending a note which starts with integer in the RCLootCouncil popup.(Disabled by default.
 Loot master can enable it in Interface->Addons->RCLootCouncil->EPGP).
++ This feature is improved in v2.2.
+See the detailed explanation below.

+**ZeroSum EP Award** (v2.2)
+######
++ Offer a way to evaluate player performance which is fair for both substitudes and non-substitudes.
+Use commands '/rc zs', '/rc zsr' or '/rc zsdr' to run it.
+See the defail explanation below.

 **Sync Settings Between Guild Members**
 ######

-+ v2.0.0+: The settings of EPGP(dkp reloaded) will also be sychronzied with '/rc sync'
 + This is actually the feature of RCLootCouncil itself, introduced by RCLootCouncil v2.5.
-Use command "/rc sync" to sync RCLootCouncil settings between guild members.
-The setting of this module is also synchronized because the setting of this module is a part of RCLootCouncil.
+Use command "/rc sync" to sync RCLootCouncil-EPGP settings between guild members.

 **Enhanced Award Announcements** (v1.8+)
 ######
 + You can add the awardee's EPGP related information to the award announcement.
 Check Interface->Addons->RCLootCouncil->Master Looter->Announcements for more information.

+## Bidding
+**Introduction**
+######
+For long time, EPGP system does not provide good bidding system because unlike DKP amount that you can only use all your DKP, there is no cap on the GP value you can bid.
+RCLootCouncil-EPGP resolves this issue that allows the master looter to setup a Min New PR value.
+The addon will limit the GP bid of the candidate so that his PR will not drop below Min New PR after getting the GP.

+**Modes**
++ **Highest bid wins and gets GP of bid** (gp Absolute mode)
+  This works similar as bidding in DKP when min new pr is set to 1.
+In this way, the bid of candidate will limited by EP-GP.
++ **"Highest bid wins and gets GP of (gp of item)*bid** (gp Relative Mode)
+  This actually works the same as above, except the bid value of people are changed to percentage value.
++ **"Highest bid*pr wins and gets GP of (gp of item)*bid** (pr Relative Mode)
+    This is an interesting mode.
+Instead of setting min new PR, Master Looter limits the maximum bid by raw value.
+The Master Looter should makes the maximum bid small, for example, 2.
+This is used to allow candidates to express their willingness to get the item.

+## ZeroSum EP Tutorial
+**Introduction**
+######
+The goal of ZeroSum EP allows the Master Looter to evaluate people by performance, in a way that is fair to both substitutes and non-substitudes.

+**The problem that using EP reduction to evaluate performance** Some guild reduces EP when the people make mistakes.
+The problem is that this benefits substitudes, but unfair to people inside the raid.
+It's impossible that substitudes who is outside of the raid makes any mistake.
+Therefore, overtime, people who sits more often will be more likely to have more EP.
+Some guild attempts to solve this problem by giving substitubes less EP, but this does not feel good to substitudes.
+Besides, it is hard to find a balance between EP reduction and less EP to substitudes.

+**How ZeroSum EP solves the problem**
+Whenever a person makes mistake, EP managers can use ZeroSum EP Award to redistribute a partial of his EP to other raid members in the same zone.
+The EP of people that are outside of the instance will be unaffected.
+The idea is people should be awarded when someone else makes mistake when he does not.
+After many ZeroSum EP awards, people who has better performance than the average of the raid gains EP.
+People who has worse performance than the average of the raid loses EP.

+**Commands**
++ /rc zs name reason amount
+  Award people with "name" the amount, and redistribute that amount evenly among all other raid members in the same zone.
+  Example: /rc zs PERSON1 mistake -190.
+Suppose 20 man in the raid zone, PERSON1 gains -190 EP, all other members gains 10EP.
++ /rc zsr name reason amount.
+  Similar to above, except the amount is redistributed among all other people with the same role(TANK, DAMAGER, HEALER) as the award target.
+This is more fair than the above, because boss mechanic does not apply to everyone.
++ /rc zsdr name reason amount.
+  Similar to above, except the amount is redistributed among all other people with the same detail role(TANK, MELEE DPS, RANGED DPS, HEALER)

+## Custom EP Tutorial
+**Introduction**
+######
++ CustomEP features fetches the information of everyone in the raid or in the group, and apply Custom EP rule to them.
+People whose EP change is not 0 will be awarded.
++ The purpose of this feature is to allow people to leave the raid, but still be able to receive EP award.

+**How to use**
++ You need to create a formula to use this feature.
+Open the option panel('/rc epgp') and then goto the "Custom EP" panel.
+Press the add button to create a formula.
++ Use command '/rc massep' or click the button "Award EP" to do mass ep award.
++ Use command '/rc recurep' or click the button "Recurring award starts" to start recurring EP Award.

+**Categories**
++ There are currently the following categories available in the custom EP.
+In each category, any guild or group member will satisfy one and only one variable under it.
+(For example, in Online status category, people is either online or offline.)
+The final EP percentage of the person is the multiplication of all variables he satisfied.
+For example, if a person is online, in group, guild rank 1, in zone, and the percentage of all those settings are 0.5, the final EP percentage of him is 0.5*0.5*0.5*0.5 = 0.0625
++ See their meaning in game.
++ **Online Status**: `Online`, `Offline`:
++ **Group Status**: `In Group`, `In standby`, `Signed up in calendar`, `None of the above`
++ **Rank**: `GuildRank0`, `GuildRank1`, ..., `Not in your guild`
++ **Zone**: `In Zone`, `Not in Zone`

+**Examples**
++ You want to award people above guild rank 4 who is either in the group, or is online.
+You will to create two formulas:
+  + FORMULA1: `offline`=0, `In Group`=0,`variables that guild rank>4`=0. all other variables should be set as 1.
+  + FORMULA2: `In Group`=1, `In standby`=0, `Signed up in calendar`=0, `None of the above`=0
+  + You can run the mass EP award :
+    + Click "Award EP" once in FORMULA1 then "Award EP" once in FORMULA2
+	+ Or by the command "/rc massep reason amount FORMULA1 FORMULA2"
+  + The method to run recurring EP award is similar.

 ## Custom GP Rule Tutorial
 **Introduction**